mammadmammadov/QR-Code-Generator/README.md

 _node index.js_

-This will create a QR code image named qr-image.png in the current directory.
+This will create a QR code image named qr-image.png and a URL.txt file containing the link in the current directory.